armcknight/mtg/README.md

     - [x] sideboards
         - current workaround: just track it as a separate "deck"; so for like a deck named "rakdos burn", there'd be the rakdos-burn.csv and rakdos-burn-sideboard.csv
             - [x] actually, encode this behavior, with a new flag option `--sideboard` that will fail out if the name of the deck is either not supplied or doesn't match any currently tracked decks
+    - Wishlists (per deck? similar to sideboards)
+        - [ ] generate report of current price outlays, per set/printing, constrained by condition, sorted by price, with links
+        - [ ] Search for upcoming reprints–helpful with very expensive/old cards
+            - Actually, this would be an interesting query to run for each new set coming out to see what could shift or what the chase cards could be
+        - [ ] generate bulk data entry for TCGPlayer shopping
     - [x] proxies; these don't move to the collection when retiring or swapping out
     - [x] Deck retirement: move the cards back into collection, but keep the deck list in a separate area that can be excluded from the rest of searches, like in `/decks/retired/<deck-name>.csv` (both a `--retire-deck` option is provided for direct action on a deck, and a `--retire` flag is provided that will work with `--add-to-deck` for immediate retirement of the deck from the input list)
 - Incorporate information from other card info sources: